How do I get a graduate job working in consumer goods?

 Consumer goods tend to be manufactured in high volumes and transported to the shops via extensive distribution networks.
 FMCG businesses invest in marketing to create brand awareness and attract loyal customers, and carry out scientific research to develop new products and refine their current offering.

 You might be interested in a supply chain role with a consumer goods company.
 The life cycle of a consumer product from the sourcing of raw materials to the point of sale is referred to as the supply chain, and this series of processes needs to be as efficient as possible in order to meet consumers’ needs and maximise profits.
 Minimising environmental impact is also a key consideration.

-FMCG companies are involved in such a wide range of activities that they tend to offer a broad range of graduate schemes to match, usually covering some or all of the following areas:
+FMCG companies are involved in such a wide range of functions that they tend to offer a variety of graduate schemes to match.
+FMCG and consumer goods career options usually cover some or all of the following areas:

 - research and development

 - supply chain

 - procurement (sourcing and selecting materials that a business will use and negotiating prices)